Deep reinforcement learning for the control of conjugate heat transfer with application to workpiece cooling: Introduction

 Neural networks can also be used to solve decision-making problems, which is the purpose of Deep Reinforcement Learning (DRL, where the \textit{deep} terminology generally weighs on the sizable depth of the network), an advanced branch of machine learning.
 Simply put, a neural network trains in finding out which actions or succession of actions maximize a numerical reward signal, with the possibility for a given action to affect not only the immediate but also the future rewards.
-Successful applications of DRL range from AlphaGo, the well-known ANN that defeated the top-level human player at the game of Go \cite{silver2017mastering} to the real-word deployment of legged robots~\cite{hwangbo2019learning}, to breakthroughs in computer vision (e.g., filtering, or extracting image features)~\cite{Bernstein2018} and optimal control problems~\cite{Lillicrap2015,Schulman2017}.
-Despite the many achievements, DRL remains surprisingly sparsely used in fluid mechanics, with a limited amount of literature barely scratching the surface of the performance improvements to be delivered in low-Reynolds-number flow control~\cite{ma2018fluid,rabault2019artificial,Tang2020} and shape optimization~\cite{viquerat2019direct}.
-The literature on thermal control is even more sparse, with only Ref.~\cite{beintema2020controlling} addressing the control of natural convection dominated heat transfer (this is a recent effort similar to the present work, conducted in the same time frame, that we became aware of during the redaction of this manuscript), plus a few other publications dealing with energy efficiency in civil engineering from low-dimensional thermodynamic models basically unrelated to the equations of fluid dynamics~\cite{kazmi2018gigawatt,zhang2019flow}.
+Successful applications of DRL range from AlphaGo, the well-known ANN that defeated the top-level human player at the game of Go \cite{silver2017mastering} to the real-word deployment of legged robots~\cite{hwangbo2019learning}, to breakthroughs in computer vision (e.g., filtering, or extracting image features)~\cite{Bernstein2018} and optimal control problems~\cite{Lillicrap2015,Schulman2017}. {There is also great potential for applying DRL to fluid mechanics, for which efforts are ongoing but still at an early stage.
+Sustained commitment from the machine learning community has allowed expanding the scope from computationally inexpensive, low-dimensional reductions of the underlying fluid dynamics~\cite{Belus2019,Bucci2019,Novati2019} to complex Navier--Stokes systems~\cite{Novati2017,Verma2018}, with a handful of pioneering studies providing insight into the performance improvements to be delivered in shape optimization~\cite{lee2018,Yan2019,viquerat2019direct} and flow control~\cite{ma2018fluid,Biferale2019,rabault2019artificial,Ren2020,Tang2020,Paris2020,Xu2020}, \red{including recent advances assessing experimentally the effectiveness of reinforcement learning control strategies~\cite{Fan2020}}.} {The literature on thermal control is even more {scarce}, as our literature review did not reveal any other study considering DRL-based control of conjugate heat transfer aside from~\cite{beintema2020controlling}, another research effort conducted in the same time frame as the present work that will be discussed further on, plus a few other publications relying on dealing with energy efficiency in civil engineering from low-dimensional thermodynamic models basically unrelated to the equations of fluid dynamics~\cite{kazmi2018gigawatt,zhang2019flow}.}